tolu360/react-native-paystack/README.md

 This React Native module provides a wrapper to add Paystack Payments to your React Native application using the [Paystack Android Mobile SDK](https://github.com/PaystackHQ/paystack-android) and the [Paystack iOS Mobile SDK](https://github.com/PaystackHQ/paystack-ios) libraries.
 If interested, there is a [Sample App](https://github.com/tolu360/vestarapp).

+### PS: If you are using this library in production, please give the repo a star - I am not being vain and have no interest in the vanity metric, just trying to figure out if it is still worth the time or effort spent supporting the library.
+Cheers!

 ## 2. Installation

 You can pull in react-native-paystack via npm: